Julian22222/PRACTICE/C_Sharp/Project_MVC_BookShop2/README.md

 - It Is the process of mapping incoming http request (URL) to particular resource (resource is--> controller and action method)

-- We can define a unique URL(route) for each resource., All the routes should be unique
+- We can define a unique URL(route) for each resource., All the routes should be unique with combination of URL + Http method

+- We can define multiple routes for one resource, We can't define dame route for multiple resources

 When client type something in Browser (URL) and hit enter it goes to the server and URL hit controller.
 Request contains - URL that we are passing in our browser and type(of our request) -GET,POST,PUT, DELETE